neologd/neologd-solr-elasticsearch-synonyms/README.md

 ## Overview
 neologd-solr-elasticsearch-synonym is Japanese noun synonyms file which is written in Solr synonyms format.

-This synonyms file includes many orthographic variant of nouns, which are common orthographic variant strings with mecab-ipadic-NEologd.
+This synonyms file includes many orthographic variant strings of nouns, which are common orthographic variant strings with mecab-ipadic-NEologd.

-When you want to define synonyms of common nouns, neologisms and Named Entities, to begin with this synonyms file is one of better choice.
+When you want to define synonyms of common nouns, neologisms and Named Entities, to try to apply this synonyms file is one of better choice.

 ## Pros and Cons
 ### Pros